LanzaJet launches to make renewable jet fuel a reality – TechCrunch

 Eventually, those fuel sources could include things like ethanol from direct air capture of carbon dioxide and other emissions that cause climate change.

-“LanzaJet as an entity can drive that to incentivize producer to drive to the lowest carbon intensity ethanol to provide feedstock for aviation fuels,” said Holmgren.
+“LanzaJet as an entity can drive that to incentivize producers to drive to the lowest carbon intensity ethanol to provide feedstock for aviation fuels,” said Holmgren.